Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 Compatible with Catalina/Big Sur.

+NO MAJOR BUGS atm (touchpad works always, if it stops after sleep, just wait 3seconds, and it will start working again).

+NOTICE: PM991, PM981 and Micro 2200 are troublesome!
+Do not use it for hackintosh!
+PM961 (as mine) is fine, as any other than these two.

 If I helped you, and if you wish and can, you can donate to my paypal: https://paypal.me/joaotcs

 Updated till Fev/2021.
 OpenCore 0.6.6
+Works with dual boot Windows 10 or any other OS.

 Using on a Elitebook 830 g5 with touchscreen, with fenvi BCM94360NG wifi card, 512gb NVME ssd, 8350u CPU, 16gb.
 IT SHOULD WORK AT LEAST FOR ANY 8X0 G5 elitebook.